RAM & ROM Primer

 - EPROM (Erasable Programmable Read-Only Memory): Can be reprogrammed and can be erased using strong ultraviolet light.

-- EEPROM (Electrically Erasable Programmable Read-Only Memory): This more modern variation allows data to be electrically erased and rewritten, providing more flexibility.
+- EEPROM (Electrically Erasable Programmable Read-Only Memory): This more modern variation allows data to be electrically erased and rewritten, which makes it more flexible.

 ROM in Modern Computing